babaviz/ot/README.md

 Contact
 ----

-We welcome all possible oppotunities to offer this software for free, while get your feedback to improve it.
+We welcome all oppotunities to offer this software for free to you in exchange of your feedback.

-Copyright (C) 2014, Han Rui (@betaver).
+Copyright (C) 2014, Han Rui.

 Contact [han@learningtechasia.com](mailto:han@learningtechasia.com) for details.